It is important that you seek permission from your mortgage provider to let out your property prior to marketing the same.

 It is important an inventory and schedule of condition is compiled before the commencement of the tenancy and a copy handed to the tenant at move in.
 The inventory will provide details of the condition of the property and any fixtures and fittings remaining, along with photographs showing the same.
 Even if you have an unfurnished property, an inventory must be completed to protect your position.
 In the absence of an inventory, the landlord could very easily jeopardise any claim against the tenant’s deposit.

 Being a landlord can be challenging with expectations increasing, driven in many cases by the requirements of new legislation.
 Our most popular Fully Managed Service allows landlords to rest assured that they will remain compliant in all aspects as professionally trained Boydens staff deal with the day to day requirements to the property.
+Through our diligence and expertise, we protect our landlords against fees of up to £100k which could be incurred from minor to major breaches of current regulations.
 You can then relax and enjoy the benefits of being a Boydens landlord.